ThomasMboto/keycloack-heroku-template/README.md

-# Deploy Keycloak to Heroku - with free dyno and PostgreSQL
+# Deploy Keycloak to Heroku

 This repository deploys the [Keycloak](https://www.keycloak.org) Identity and Access Manangement Solution to Heroku.
 It is based of Keycloak's official docker image with some slight modifications to use the